joshjhargreaves/react-native-event-calendar/README.md

 headerStyle | PropTypes.object | Header style
 renderEvent | PropTypes.function | Function return a component to render event `renderEvent={(event) => <Text>{event.title}</Text>}`
 eventTapped | PropTypes.function | Function on event press
-initDate | PropTypes.string | Show initial date (default is today) scrollToFirst | PropTypes.boolean | Scroll to first event of the day (default true) size | PropTypes.number | Number of date will render before and after initDate (default is 30 will render 30 day before initDate and 29 day after initDate)
+dateChanged | PropTypes.function | Function on date change.
+Passes new date as a string formatted as 'YYYY-MM-DD' initDate | PropTypes.string | Show initial date (default is today) scrollToFirst | PropTypes.boolean | Scroll to first event of the day (default true) size | PropTypes.number | Number of date will render before and after initDate (default is 30 will render 30 day before initDate and 29 day after initDate)